 Contact the National Passport Information Center (NPIC) at 1-877-487-2778, or visit their website at www.travel.state.gov for information on obtaining a new passport, renewing your existing passport, or for additional pages.
-You can renew your passport by mail if it is not damaged, you obtained it within the last fifteen years, and it's in the name you want on your new passport.
-Many local post offices carry forms for renewing by mail or obtaining extra pages.
-Allow several weeks for processing your passport.
 You may also contact our recommended visa service company, PVS International, at 1-800-556-9990 for help with your passport.